jhbaxi/gujmorphdataset/README.md

 11. y_test_aspect - Labels for testing aspect classifier - Shape - ( # of words in testing set, 5)</br>
 12. y_test_number - Labels for testing number classifier - Shape - ( # of words in testing set, 3)</br>

+- prepare_adjective_tagging_data</br>

-- prepare_adjective_tagging_data : For adjective category, there are 3 features.
+For adjective category, there are 3 features.
 Type, gender and number.
 Labels are created as per the possible values each feature can take.
 The details of the classification labels are as below :</br>
 Type - 2 labels (type_1, type_2)

 Gender - 4 labels ( gender_1, gender_2, gender_3, gender_4)